material-motion/material-motion/concepts/runtimes.md

 #### Transient Views

 A transient view is one whose lifetime is bound to a condition. `condition` is evaluated at the end of an animation event and at the end of each gesture recognition event.
-If `condition` returns `true` then the view — and all associated Actors — is removed.
+When `condition` returns `true`, the view — and all associated Actors — is removed.

     class Transaction
       function addTransientView(View, untilCondition: Function)

 ---